nnaisense/pytorch_sym3eig/README.md

 * **eig_vecs** *(Tensor)* - Corresponding eigenvectors in columns`(number_of_matrices x 3 x 3)`.

 ### Information
-The module was initially used in our [Deep Iterative Surface Normal Estimation](https://arxiv.org/abs/1904.07172) paper, which can be cited as reference:
+The module was initially created for and used in our [Deep Iterative Surface Normal Estimation](https://arxiv.org/abs/1904.07172) paper, which can be cited as reference:
 ```
 @misc{lenssen2019,
     title={Deep Iterative Surface Normal Estimation},